 - Employer contributions to registered pension schemes.
 These may be made tax free (and without using any of the £30,000 amount).
 However, if contributions (employer and employee) exceed the annual allowance ( www.practicallaw.com/6-201-6478) and lifetime allowance ( www.practicallaw.com/8-201-6477) limits.
-From 6 April 2011, to the extent that contributions (aggregate of employer and employee) exceed the annual allowance (£50,000 but with some limited scope for carry-forward), a tax charge will arise.
-The rate of charge is designed to claw back tax relief at the employee's marginal tax rate (For further details, see Practice note, Restricting pensions tax relief by reducing the annual and lifetime allowances ( www.practicallaw.com/5-503-6633) .)
-The Chancellor announced in the 2012 Autumn Statement that the annual allowance will reduce to £40,000 with effect from April 2014.
+To the extent that contributions (aggregate of employer and employee) exceed the annual allowance a tax charge arises to claw back excess tax relief.
+For further details, see Practice note, Restricting pensions tax relief by reducing the annual and lifetime allowances ( www.practicallaw.com/5-503-6633) .)

 National Insurance Contributions